Techtonica/curriculum/solving-coding-challenges/solving-coding-challenges.md

 	- Test your solution

 ### Materials
-- [How to think like a programmer](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) - High level overview on how to approach coding problems
+- [How to think like a programmer](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) - High level overview on how to approach coding problems (5-10 min)
-- [10 Steps to Solving a Programming Problem](https://codeburst.io/10-steps-to-solving-a-programming-problem-8a32d1e96d74) - Another article with steps on how to solve programming problems, with an example
+- [10 Steps to Solving a Programming Problem](https://codeburst.io/10-steps-to-solving-a-programming-problem-8a32d1e96d74) - Another article with steps on how to solve programming problems, with an example (12-20 min)

 ### Lesson